We all know how hard it is to get the attention of free users and even harder to turn them into paying customers.

-Are the trials any good in the first place?
-How many are good/bad fit trials?
-Do we have a trial conversion problem or a TOFU (top of the funnel) acquisition problem?
+- Learn how many are good and bad fit trials, and find out if you have a trial conversion problem or a TOFU (top of the funnel) acquisition problem.

-What’s their desired outcome.
-E.g., do they want to track live sessions to solve bugs or use surveys to understand their audience better?
+- Understand what’s the users’ desired outcome.
+E.g., do they want to track live sessions to solve bugs or use surveys to understand their audience better.

 Imagine you enter an airplane cockpit for the first time, and there are no labels on the panel buttons in front of you.
-You’ll most likely give up learning flying…unless you have someone behind your shoulder to show you around.
+You’ll most likely give up unless you have someone behind your shoulder to show you around.